3/7/2019

 Chief Financial Officer

 Well, it has shifted.
-As you know, a few years ago, the average ticket was $400 or something because we sold big ticket items.
-We didn't have lots of little things or things that got you back to the site more frequently and more regularly.
-Some of that's just starting.
+As you know, a few years ago, the average ticket was $400 or something because we sold big-ticket items.
+We didn't have lots of little things or things that got you back to the site more frequently and more regularly. some of that's just starting.
 As I talked about, the first of three planned fulfillment, what we were calling fulfillment automation centers, we have our first one in Southern California.
 It's literally open less than eight weeks, I believe.
-It's over a hundred million dollar investment.
+It's over $100 million investment.
 First one is the most expensive because you developed all the systems and everything as well.
-We have two other plan for depots in other parts of the country.
+We have two other planned for depots in other parts of the country.
 I would hope that that's something that's going to hit our number a little bit because it means we're doing well in it and we're growing it.
-We're going to see the cost of picking an item dramatically reduce because we've done it not quite manually but less automated than we can well do over time.
-That's going to be an ebb and flow over time.
+We're going to see the cost of picking an item dramatically reduced because we've done it not quite manually, but less automated than we can well do over time.
+But that's going to be an ebb and flow over time.
 We'll just see how it goes.
-I think in the scheme of things, recognizing e-commerce in its entirety is still, what, five to six percent of our business, five plus percent of our business, even as we hope and assume that it's going to grow at a higher rate than the rest of the company, it's still going to be in the single digits for a while.
-Even with the first one, you're talking about the inefficiencies of getting something open and running and building it up over the first six to twelve months and then the associated depreciation and like.
+I think in the scheme of things, recognizing e-commerce in its entirety is still, what, 5% to 6% of our business, 5% plus percent of our business? even as we hope and assume that it's going to grow at a higher rate than the rest of the company, it's still going to be in the single digits for a while.
+So those impacts.
+And even with the first one, you know, you're talking about, you know, the inefficiencies of getting something open and running and building it up over the first six to 12 months, and then the associated depreciation and like.
 Those things in the scheme of things are not huge.
 As we do three and four and five of them, it's a little bigger.
 So is one chicken plant.
-So is one new concept, bakery commissary a few years ago.
-So all these things will be, I would think these are the things we'll hope to balance some of them but if they're a little dragged, that's a positive.
+So is one, new concept bakery commissary a few years ago.
+So all these things will be – I would think these are the things we'll hope to balance some of them, but if they're a little dragged, that's a positive.

 speaker